Ernest Gowers: Honours and awards

+Later life and death

 Gowers bought a house in Sussex in the 1930s and lived there permanently after the war, writing books and managing a small farm.
 He became chairman of the board of the hospital where his father had worked, the National Hospital for Nervous Diseases (now the National Hospital for Neurology and Neurosurgery), Queen Square, London, and was on the board of Le Court Cheshire Home near Petersfield.

 Gowers died in April 1966, at King Edward VII Hospital, Midhurst, Sussex, age 85, nine months after his revision of Fowler's Modern English Usage was published.